Rafaj-Design/LUI/README.md

 [iOS Framework](https://github.com/Ridiculous-Innovations/LUI/tree/master/iOS/LUIFramework/Latest)
 [Mac OS X Framework](https://github.com/Ridiculous-Innovations/LUI/tree/master/iOS/LUIFramework/Latest) - Mac OS X framework is in alpha mode and not yet ready for a production environment.
 We will be adding documentation on how to use it properly soon!!!

+This manual has used Xcode 6.4 as a reference.
+There might be ome slight difference between Xcode versions but the concept should always stay the same.

 ## Basic installation